packit/packit.dev/content/posts/2022-features.md

 TODO: image (bodhi-update?)

 But that wasn’t all.
 At the very end of the year, the Packit team implemented an alternative to the `propose-downstream` job that we call `pull-from-upstream`.
 The logic of the job is the very same: the source archive is saved to a lookaside cache, specfile is updated and sent as a pull request to Fedora dist-git.
 The only – and main – difference is that the job is defined downstream (in the default dist-git branch, `rawhide` or its `main` alias) so you don’t need to install Packit in the upstream repository.
-The information about a new release is received from the [Upstream Release Monitoring]().
+The information about a new release is received from the [Upstream Release Monitoring](https://docs.fedoraproject.org/en-US/package-maintainers/Upstream_Release_Monitoring).
 The `pull-from-upstream` job is mainly targeted to the Fedora maintainers without upstream access or with upstream not being supported by Packit.
-(This job works with any upstream usingi git.)
-The setup is nicely described in [this blog post]().
+(This job works with any upstream using git.)
+The setup is nicely described in [this blog post](https://packit.dev/posts/pull-from-upstream).
 And if you want a dedicated documentation page for the Fedora downstream automation, look at https://packit.dev/docs/fedora-releases-guide/.

 TODO: image (pull-from-upstream)

-And that’s still not all, we’ve also added `propose-downstream` to our dashboard.
-You can now the jobs in the Pipelines view.
+And that’s still not all, we’ve also added `propose-downstream` to [our dashboard](https://dashboard.packit.dev).
+You can now the jobs in [the Pipelines view](https://dashboard.packit.dev/pipelines).
 Also, logs can be checked on a detail page (that can be accessed from a status of a release commit).

 TODO: image (pipelines with propose-downstream>)